SiyaAmonkar/TemperatureConvertor/README.md

 <h1>JSP Application Example</h1>

-Temperature Converter - simple convert to celsius, kelvin and fahrenheit.
-It's a maven web application with using java JSP and EJB.
+Temperature Converter - simple convert to Celsius, Kelvin, and Fahrenheit.
+It's a maven web application using java JSP and EJB.